Sergimayol/QA-MLLM/README.md

 - [ ] Allow hot swapping of models
 - [ ] Allow hot swapping of tokenizer
 - [ ] Allow hot swapping of context input
+- [ ] Allow to record the conversation

 ## License